LexieLei98/be-nc-games/README.md

+## Summary
+This project creates a game API so you can get access to data by using different endpoints

 ## Instructions for this GAMES API!
 Once you have cloned down the project, be sure to run `npm install` to instal all the relevant packages.
 Most of what you need is there already, but you will additionally need to install `express` and `supertest`